Total War: Warhammer: Sequels

 Total War: Warhammer was designed to be split into three parts, the initial game being the first episode.

 A sequel titled Total War: Warhammer II was released on September 28, 2017.
 The game features the Mortal Empires campaign, a massive campaign map combining the campaign maps and factions of both entries, and is accessible to players who owned both this and the previous game.

 The third game Total War: Warhammer III was released on February 17, 2022.
-Once again, the game will feature a combined campaign map, the Immortal Empires campaign, that will be accessible to players who own all 3 games and will be released as a DLC post-launch.
-An open beta for the DLC is set to be released in Q3 2022.
+Once again, the game features a combined campaign map, the Immortal Empires campaign, that is accessible to any players who own the game, without the requirement to own the previous two, and was released as a DLC post-launch, leaving open beta in February 2023.